|THE KING OF LIMBS by Joe Wright|

 At this point, Joe produced two bars of chocolate from one of the many pockets in his belt and we had a break as Joe told me something of the past history of the forest as well as his ongoing project about the Lost Forest of Bradon which involved an investigation of Bradon Forest by retracing and walking its ancient boundaries now straddled by more recent residential and commercial development as well as parts of the M4 Motorway all of which seemed a far cry from where we were standing at that moment.
 I was fascinated and quite moved because Joe told his story in a very modest manner but with justifiable pride.
 He was becoming another very enjoyable companion in a long line of such in my project.

 Eventually, we made our way towards The King of Limbs.
 It stood or rather lay at the end of a broad stretch of grass like an exhibit at the end of a long corridor in a museum.
 It was beautiful and, as soon as I saw the long undulating branch which pointed back towards the aisle of green, I wanted to lie on it and stretch out and do you know what?
 I did!
 And here is the proof.
 When I saw the photograph, I loved it for its simple sensual beauty.
-I hesitated about choosing it because, as Jane pointed out, I have been photographed stretched out before but this is different.
+I hesitated about choosing it because, as my wife pointed out, I have been photographed stretched out before but this is different.
 I am dwarfed by the enormity of the branch and the contrast between my pale skin and the dark brown of the bark accentuates my smallness.
 I used to resent the fact that trees would outlive me but no more.
 After we finished this shot, I agreed merrily to curl up in the tree's core again oblivious of the hidden dangers.

 Joe took me back to Swindon Station and, as the train made its way eastwards and I watched the houses slowly disappear I thought of a time one thousand years ago when Canute became the King of all England and a small green shoot appeared in the corner of a vast forest in Wiltshire and another king was born.
 The next day I noticed a small speck on my left foot.
 I picked it off and looked at it under a magnifying glass and saw a tick waving at me.
 I found two more and removed them.
 As a precaution, I made an appointment with my GP who shivered when I told her.
 "Ooh" she said with a curled lip, "I don't like ticks" as she looked at my back and in my hair for more.
 She prescribed a single dose of antibiotic as a precautionary measure and so far (touch wood or maybe not), there is no evidence of infection but maybe it is a good thing that my days of lying naked on trees are coming to an end.
 But then, look at this great photograph.